 ENG 355.
-MODERN NOVEL
+STUDIES IN THE MODERN NOVEL

-Study of the major novels of the twentieth century.
+Study of twentieth-century texts focused on a particular theme or movement, as determined by instructor.
 Prerequisite: Eng 101.

 ENG 358.
-CONTEMPORARY FICTION
+STUDIES IN CONTEMPORARY FICTION

 A study of fiction, including the novel, short story, and novella, written since World War II.
 Works from English, American, and world literature may be included to reflect the diversity of contemporary literature and the emergence of post-modernist themes and forms.
 Prerequisite: Eng 101.